ankitects/anki-manual/src/deck-options.md

 Some add-ons can cause conflicts with FSRS.
 As a general rule of thumb, if an add-on affects a card's intervals, it shouldn't be used with FSRS.
+A list of commonly used add-ons and their FSRS compatibility can be found in [Add-on Compatibility](https://github.com/open-spaced-repetition/fsrs4anki#add-on-compatibility).

 #### More